 Now, when a person completes your typeform but skips this question, they will not be able to submit their results.
 Instead, they’ll see a prompt to answer your required question:

 When a Legal question is set as Required but someone selects “I don’t accept”, they’ll see a pop-up message:

-If they try to submit the typeform, it won’t send their responses but they’ll be prompted to accept the terms and conditions.
+If they try to submit the typeform, it won’t send their responses until they answer the Legal question and any other required questions.

-If you disable the “Required” toggle button of the Legal question under the Build panel respondents will be able to submit their responses even if they answer with “I don’t accept” to the Legal question.
+If you disable the “Required” toggle for a Legal question, respondents will be able to submit their responses even if they answer "I don't accept".

-Warning! >Make sure your Logic Jumps are not set up in a way that someone could avoid your required questions.
-If Logic Jumps do allow this, people will be able to submit your typeform without answering required questions.
-This is because when Logic Jumps are used to skip questions, the typeform behaves as if those questions don’t exist!
+Warning!
+Make sure your Logic is not set up in a way that someone could avoid your required questions.
+If Logic does allow this, people will be able to submit your typeform without answering required questions.
+This is because when Logic is used to skip questions, the typeform behaves as if those questions don’t exist!